MobilityData/gbfs.org/docs/specification/index.md

 ## Governance Process

-GBFS is an open specification, developed and maintained by the community of producers and consumers of GBFS data.
-The specification is not fixed or unchangeable.
-As the shared mobility industry evolves, it is expected that the specification will be extended by the GBFS community to include new features and capabilities over time.
-If you are new to engaging with the community on this repository, firstly welcome!
-Please identify which organization you represent when posting.
+GBFS is an open source project developed under a consensus-based governance model.
+Contributors come from across the shared mobility industry, public sector, civic technology and elsewhere.
+Anyone can propose a change to the specification by opening a pull request on the GBFS GitHub repository.

 **[See the Governance Process](process)**